 - Production of hormones.

-Our Eating Habits Affecting Kidneys:
+Our Eating Habits Affecting Kidneys

 Our eating habits are directly affecting our kidneys.
-We have not concern with selection for food items, we always eat too many foods high in sugar.
+We have not to concern with selection for food items, we always eat too many foods high in sugar.
 Sugar contributes to obesity, which increases your risk of developing high blood pressure and diabetes, two of the leading causes of kidney disease.

-Avocados are a versatile fruit that are packed with nutrients.
+Avocados are a versatile fruit that is packed with nutrients.
 These are a great way to add healthy fat to your diet.
 Avocados also come with a high dose of potassium, which controls fluids, electrolyte balance, and pH level.

 2. Dairy Products: